Ragged school: Growth of the organisation

-There was a massive growth in the numbers of schools, teachers and students.
-By 1851, the number of educators would grow to include around 1,600 persons.
-By 1867, some 226 Sunday Ragged Schools, 204 day schools and 207 evening schools provided a free education for about 26,000 students.
-However, the schools were heavily reliant on volunteers and continually faced problems in finding and keeping staff.
+There was a massive growth in the number of schools, teachers, and students.
+By 1851, the number of educators would grow to around 1,600 persons.
+By 1867, some 226 Sunday Ragged Schools, 204 day schools, and 207 evening schools provided a free education for about 26,000 students.
+However, the schools relied heavily on volunteers and continually faced problems finding and keeping staff.
 Women played an important role as volunteer teachers.
 A newspaper report on the progress of the schools announced that 'the most valuable teachers in ragged schools are those of the female sex'.

 The ragged school movement became respectable, even fashionable, attracting the attention of many wealthy philanthropists.
 Wealthy individuals such as Angela Burdett-Coutts gave large sums of money to the London Ragged School Union.
-This helped to establish 350 ragged schools by the time the 1870 Education Act was passed.
+This helped to establish 350 ragged schools by the time the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) was passed.
 As Eager (1953) explains, "Shaftesbury not only threw into the movement his great and growing influence; he gave what had been a Nonconformist undertaking, the cachet of his Tory churchmanship – an important factor at a time when even broad-minded (Anglican) churchmen thought that Nonconformists should be fairly credited with good intentions, but that cooperation (with them) was undesirable".

 Legacy of the ragged schools

-The success of the ragged schools definitively demonstrated that there was a demand for education among the poor.
+The ragged schools' success definitively demonstrated a demand for education among people experiencing poverty.
 In response, England and Wales established school boards to administer elementary schools.
 However, education was still not free of fees.
-After 1870 public funding began to be provided for elementary education among working people.
+After 1870, public funding began to be provided for elementary education among working people.

-School boards were public bodies created in boroughs and parishes under the Elementary Education Act 1870 following campaigning by George Dixon, Joseph Chamberlain and the National Education League for elementary education that was free from Anglican doctrine.
-Members to the board were directly elected, not appointed by borough councils or parishes.
-As the school boards were built and funded, the demand for ragged schools declined.
-The Board Schools continued in operation for 32 years.
+School boards were public bodies created in boroughs and parishes under the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) following campaigning by George Dixon, Joseph Chamberlain, and the National Education League for elementary education that was free from Anglican doctrine.
+Board members were directly elected, not appointed by borough councils or parishes.
+The demand for ragged schools declined as the school boards were built and funded.
+The school boards continued in operation for 32 years.
 They were officially abolished by the Education Act 1902, which replaced them with local education authorities.